 Once you’ve recovered from the excitement of spinning up your first few Docker containers, you’ll realize that something is missing.
-If you want to run multiple containers across multiple machines - which you’ll need to do if you’re using microservices - there is still a lot of work to do.
+If you want to run multiple containers across multiple machines - which you’ll need to do if you’re using microservices - there is still a lot of work left to do.

 You need to start the right containers at the right time, figure out how they can talk to each other, handle storage considerations, and deal with failed containers or hardware.
 Doing all of this manually would be a nightmare.
 Luckily, that’s where Kubernetes comes in.

 Kubernetes is an open source container orchestration platform, allowing large numbers of containers to work together in harmony, reducing operational burden.
 It helps with things like:

 - Running containers across many different machines